antonvw/wex/ROADMAP.md

 # roadmap
+- ce and . not ok, an extra e is prefixed
 - test cmake -P cmake_install.cmake: add to appveyor

 ## backlog
+- merge develop into c++20, update OTL_20
 - invest use wxTextCompleter
 - start up with recent project, close project
   -> windows appear